snow259/Track-Script/README.md

 Currently, timezones are written to the databases in the Timezones table when a time, either startTime or endTime, is written to the database.

 Both the offset from UTC in seconds and the name of the timezone for both startTime and endTime are recorded in the databases.
+The UTC offset picks up a negative sign if the utcoffset().days object returns a -1.

 The following actions trigger a timezone write:
 - Start a session
 - End a session
   - By using "close"
   - By using "input"
-- Delete a session
+- Delete a session (deletes entry)
+- Run backup (copies to Archive Database, deletes in Main Database)

 The following do not trigger a timezone write:
 - Editing a session